Danlock/sequelize-to-joi/README.md

 # Sequelize to Joi

-Takes a Sequelize model and constructs a Joi validator from it
+Takes a Sequelize model and constructs a Joi validator from it.
+Forked to backport for earlier Node.js versions.

 ## Usage